There are only two or three human stories, and they go on repeating themselves as fiercely as if they had never happened before.

 Screenwriters use the three act structure for movies and TV series, but i’ve found it essential in memoir writing, because it’s based upon the archetypal hero’s journey.
 Every memoir is a personal story – a battlefield, if you will, where the central character (you) must overcome some key challenge to get to the other side, or a ‘new’ point of view and a change in perspective.

 Knowing the basics of the three act structure is a little like knowing the basics of every musical score: you have the intro, the chorus, and the pieces on each side.
-The following is excerpted from one of the workbooks included in my write your memoir online course, and gives you a taste of how i break down the process of writing a memoir.
+The following gives you a taste of how i break down the process of writing a memoir.

-The three act structure is based on the premise that the chapters which fill each ‘act’ have a key purpose in fulfilling the journey of the story.
+The three act structure is based on the premise that the chapters which fill each ‘act’ have a key purpose in fulfilling the journey or quest of the central character (you, since it’s memoir) in the story.

 Each ‘act’ has a number of scenes or chapters, and each ‘act’ varies in length, but the purpose of each act is outlined below.